MPh-py/MPh/docs/demonstrations.md

 ### Creating models

-While it is not the primary focus of MPh to create model features and edit settings, it is however possible — thanks to [JPype][jpype], the Python-to-Java bridge that underpins MPh.
+While it is not the primary focus of MPh to create model features and change settings, it is however possible — thanks to [JPype][jpype], the Python-to-Java bridge that underpins MPh.
 All credit to the JPype developers for making this possible.